AdaCore/training_material/courses/ada_essentials/050_array_types/06-looping_over_objects.rst

    .. code:: Ada

-      for name of [reverse] array_or_container_object loop
+      for identifier of [reverse] array_or_container_object loop
       ...
       end loop;

 * Starts with "first" component unless you reverse it
-* Loop parameter name is a constant if iterating over a constant, a variable otherwise
+* Loop parameter identifier is a constant if iterating over a constant, a variable otherwise

 ..
   language_version 2012